WTS-MP/MakecodeMicrobit/tutorials/ledcontrol.md

 <!--
 Written by: casey

-Last updated: 16/08
+Last updated: 26/11

 Ready for Upload: Y

+Image Update: Complete

 Tasks:
-name change to grove-led, (replace other with grove-ledstrip)
+-name change to grove-led, (replace other with grove-ledstrip)

 -->